Galata Bridge

 Istanbul's Iconic Golden Horn Crossing

 It's impossible to talk about Istanbul without mentioning its iconic symbol: the Galata Bridge.
-Serving as a key transit route for vehicles and trams, the Galata Bridge is best known for its bustling pedestrian walkways, which offer some of Istanbul's most photographed views of the Golden Horn.
+More than just a vital transit route for vehicles and trams, its bustling pedestrian walkways offer some of Istanbul's most photographed views across the Golden Horn.

 The Galata Bridge, located near the Egyptian Bazaar, stretches across the Golden Horn and pulses like a lifeblood of Istanbul's daily rhythm.